Oman, e-commerce and logistics

 Internet sales are booming in the Middle East and Oman is one country that is seeing significant growth rate.

-But where do you stand with shipping your products to Oman and what do you need to know to ensure cost effective sales?
+But where do you stand with delivering your parcels o Oman from the UK and what do you need to know to ensure cost effective sales?

 Image of Oman's Sultan Qaboos Grand Mosque